-- Entry is permitted for: - Estonian citizens and residents and their family members, even if symptomatic; - Citizens and residents of the EU, Schengen, the UK and the microstates, and asymptomatic holders of a long-stay visa and their family members; - Citizens of Albania, Andorra, Australia, Hong Kong, Israel, Japan, Lebanon, Macau, New Zealand, North Macedonia, Rwanda, Serbia, Singapore, South Korea, Taiwan, Thailand; - Vaccinated third-country nationals, for any purposes, holding a valid Schengen visa. - Asymptomatic citizens of other third countries arriving from countries not listed above for work or studies: - Subject to 10-day quarantine; - Subject to a test on arrival and a second test no earlier than six days after the first test. - The employee or student can start work and studies respectively from the 11th day since their arrival on the condition that their second coronavirus SARS-CoV-2 test was negative.

-People transporting goods and raw materials, people involved in international freight or passenger transport, people performing technical tasks for companies based in Estonia, providers of healthcare services, diplomats, people arriving for the purpose of international military cooperation and people with a special entry permission.
+- Entry is permitted for: - Estonian citizens and residents and their family members, even if symptomatic; - Citizens and residents of the EU, Schengen, the UK and the microstates, and asymptomatic holders of a long-stay visa and their family members; - Citizens of Albania, Andorra, Australia, Hong Kong, Israel, Japan, Lebanon, Macau, New Zealand, North Macedonia, Rwanda, Serbia, Singapore, South Korea, Taiwan, Thailand; - Vaccinated third-country nationals, for any purposes, holding a valid Schengen visa. - Asymptomatic citizens of other third countries arriving from countries not listed above for work or studies: - Subject to 10-day quarantine; - Subject to a test on arrival and a second test no earlier than six days after the first test. - The employee or student can start work and studies respectively from the 11th day since their arrival on the condition that their second coronavirus SARS-CoV-2 test was negative. - People transporting goods and raw materials, people involved in international freight or passenger transport, people performing technical tasks for companies based in Estonia, providers of healthcare services, diplomats, people arriving for the purpose of international military cooperation and people with a special entry permission. - All arrivals must compete an electronic declaration of health up to 72 hours before arrival. - Estonia classifies countries according to their COVID-19 risk and entry requirements as follows (effective 26 July - 8 August 2021).
+A full list of the current country classifications can be found on Estonia's official government website here. - EU/EEA/Schengen countries permitted entry into Estonia. - Green Countries: Exempt from negative test certificate requirement, testing upon entry, and 10-day self-isolation requirement - Yellow Countries: Negative test certificate required, but exempt from testing upon entry and 10 day self-isolation requirement - Red Countries: Negative test certificate, testing upon entry, and 10 day self-isolation required. - Non-EU/EEA/Schengen countries permitted entry into Estonia - Green Countries: Exempt from negative test certificate requirement, testing upon entry, and 10-day self-isolation requirement. - Red Countries: Negative test certificate, testing upon entry, and 10 day self-isolation required. - Travellers (except for citizens of third countries arriving with the purpose of working or studying) who do not wish to quarantine for 10 days on arrival must arrive with a negative PCR test taken up to 72 hours before arrival (or, if this is not possible, take a test on arrival).
+They can then be retested no earlier than 6 days after the first test was taken and may leave self-isolation early if both tests are negative. - Arrivals who have proof of vaccination are not required to quarantine: - Vaccinations can be from one of nine global suppliers, as things stand, and not only the three European Union-approved producers. - The same exemption applies to those who have already contracted the coronavirus during the preceding six months, and recovered, providing they also have proof of this.

-- All arrivals must compete an electronic declaration of health up to 72 hours before arrival. - Effective 28 June 2021 to 4 July 2021: - Entry is permitted from the following EU/EEA/Schengen countries without mandatory 10-day quarantine: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and the Vatican. - Entry is permitted from the following third countries without mandatory 10day quarantine: Albania, Andorra, Australia, Hong Kong, Israel, Japan, Lebanon, Macau, New Zealand, North Macedonia, Rwanda, Serbia, Singapore, South Korea, Taiwan, Thailand. - Entry is permitted from the following countries with mandatory 10-day quarantine: the United Kingdom and all other third countries. - Travellers (except for citizens of third countries arriving with the purpose of working or studying) who do not wish to quarantine for 10 days on arrival must arrive with a negative PCR test taken up to 72 hours before arrival (or, if this is not possible, take a test on arrival).
-They can then be retested no earlier than 6 days after the first test was taken and may leave self-isolation early if both tests are negative. - ${\circ}$ $\,$ Arrivals who have proof of vaccination are not required to quarantine: - Vaccinations can be from one of nine global suppliers, as things stand, and not only the three European Union-approved producers. - The same exemption applies to those who have already contracted the coronavirus during the preceding six months, and recovered, providing they also have proof of this. - The vaccination certificate must reflect the individual's personal data in Estonian, Russian or English, as well as the disease against which the person has been vaccinated, when the vaccine was formulated, which vaccine was used as well as data on the issuer of the vaccine, and the vaccine batch number. - Commuting across Estonia's border with Latvia is permitted, with the following conditions: - Individuals must cross the Estonian/Latvian border at least twice per week, for the purpose of work or study; - Individuals must provide proof of a negative result of a COVID-19 test taken within the last 7 days, or proof of vaccination.
+- The vaccination certificate must reflect the individual's personal data in Estonian, Russian or English, as well as the disease against which the person has been vaccinated, when the vaccine was formulated, which vaccine was used as well as data on the issuer of the vaccine, and the vaccine batch number. - Commuting across Estonia's border with Latvia is permitted, with the following conditions: - Individuals must cross the Estonian/Latvian border at least twice per week, for the purpose of work or study; - Individuals must provide proof of a negative result of a COVID-19 test taken within the last 7 days, or proof of vaccination.